mschneider/solana-program-library/governance/program/README.md

 There is a conservation of energy going on here where the total tokens the person possesses is always equivalent to their starting token amount.

-Once the vote completes, they may redeem their collected tokens (Yes, No, Undecided) for their starting tokens, whether they be Uniswap, Sushi, or what have you, from the holding account on the Proposal.
+At any time, they may redeem their collected tokens (Yes, No, Undecided) for their starting tokens, whether they be Uniswap, Sushi, or what have you, from the holding account on the Proposal.
+Most likely after the vote finishes, to transfer them into a new proposal.
+But also during a vote in order to retract or change a vote.

 This all happens behind the scenes.